LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 published: false
 ---

-The [public library open data schema](https://schema.librarydata.uk/membership) includes the design of a standardised dataset for library membership.
+The [public library open data schema](https://schema.librarydata.uk/membership) includes a standardised dataset for library membership.

 There are many complications in thinking about library membership.